 Short-Term Medical Insurance:

 Short-term health insurance plans provide limited health coverage for a temporary gap in coverage.
-As of March 28th, 2017, these types of plans are limited to a duration of 3 months of coverage, and at that point, the applicant will have to apply again.
-Keep in mind that short-term medical plans do not count as qualifying health coverage, but these plans seem to be gaining popularity for people who missed the deadline to sign up for the exchange, or are in between jobs,etc. We want to stress that short-term medical plans will not cover any pre-existing conditions, and you do have to fall in certain health parameters to qualify, like height and weight.
-We also have some options for people who would like coverage beyond 3 months, and want pre-existing coverage also.
-Please reach out to us if any of these seem like a fit for you currently.
+These types of plans are limited to a duration of up to 12 months of coverage at a time, and at that point, the applicant will have to apply again.
+Keep in mind that short-term medical plans do not count as qualifying health coverage, but these plans seem to be gaining popularity for people who missed the deadline to sign up for the exchange, are in between jobs or want a lower premium.
+We want to stress that short-term medical plans will not cover any pre-existing conditions, and you do have to fall in certain health parameters to qualify, like height and weight.
+We also have some options for people who would may have ongoing health issues and could have a “guaranteed issue” from the insurer.
+For more on short-term medical plans, please watch the helpful video below.

 Types Of Networks: